 Because MCT has medium-chain fatty acids, they are easier to break down, moving quickly to the liver.
 Cells can use this type of fatty acid to support mitochondria energy production.

 Support Digestion Health

-Not only are MCT oils potentially easy to digest because of their shorter fatty acid chains, but they may also help support the gut microbiome.
-Supporting the gut microbiome may support weight management, metabolic function, gut health, and heart health.
+Not only are MCT oils potentially easier to digest because of their shorter fatty acid chains, but they can also help support the gut microbiome.
+Supporting the gut microbiome can help with weight management, metabolic function, gut health, and heart health.

 Are There Any Risks to Using MCT Oil?

 Like any supplement, it is best to start incorporating it into your diet slowly to eliminate any adverse reactions or catch them early on.
 Some side effects can include nausea, abdominal pain, diarrhea, or vomiting.
 Although these reactions are possible, they are more common when taking a larger dose of MCT oil.
 If you want just the right amount of MCT oil to feel the benefits without the side effects, turn to our Superfood Creamer with MCT Oil and Coconut Milk.

 If you have any preexisting health conditions, you should always speak to your doctor before you begin any dietary changes or add any new additions to your diet.